wjurayj/web-assistant/README.md

 You can open the interface in `http://localhost:5000/`.

 Press space to start/stop recording, or you can just use the text bar to write your inputs.

+The button on the far right adds the contents of the text box to the context without generating a response.

 You can toggle between GPT-3.5 and GPT-4 by saying "Toggle" and the name of the model you want in the same message